EGmux/Sarcophagus_certora_formal-verification/README.md

 We had to apply the following workarounds while using the tool:

-- We had to call the `balanceOf` function provided in OpenZeppelin's library, but this function is already an override.
+- We had to call `balanceOf` provided in OpenZeppelin's library, but this function is already an override.
   **Solution**: Create a contract that inherits the `ERC20` superclass and implement a function that internally calls the `balanceOf` function provided by the OpenZeppelin implementation.

 - Although the tool is capable of generating a valid key pair (public key, private key, address), we opted to use hardcoded values for performance reasons.